sudocracy/mouse-grid/README.md

 ## Installation

-Add the following to your Hammerspoon init file:
+Add the following to your Hammerspoon init file to activate the grid.
+Pressing `⌘ + ⌃ + ⌥ + 8` activates the grid, but obviously you can change this shortcut when you configure the module.

 ```
 -- MOUSE GRID: Shows a grid on active screen and lets you type an address